 The starting order in a possible jump-off will revert to the starting order of the second round.

-If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the second and first places.
+If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the first place.

 3.5 Number of teams in the second round